bbcnt/AMT_Vagrecker/README.md

 We get the wanted results, who served us though?
 We don't care.

+So, looks like we saw pretty much everything.
+We hope everything is clear enough.

 ## One last thing ##

 We decided not to put Jenkins and PHPMyAdmin on HAProxy (we could have, like we did with stats), simply because it didn't bring us much to do this, and it gets pretty messy with the mapping between the host, the guests and the Vagrant VM.

+# Conclusion #

+In conclusion, we believe that our implementation works pretty well.
+We had started this way before the presentation so we decided to stick with it, so we didn't use the sources that were given to us.
+The idea here was to understand as much as possible and to make our solution as "light" as possible.
+This project took us quite some time (most likely the biggest of the semester !) but was very interesting and vast.
+We had some troubles with Linux, LAMP, all those applications but were able to fix them, so we learned a lot doing this.
+We also tried to explain as well as possible, without going too much into the useless details, as for example, the whole installation process of MySQL or that kind of things.
+Thank you for reading this

+B. Carvalho Bruno & Bignens Julien,

 # Cool things #